dani763f/FLOSS-UX/keyfindings.md

 ### 'The developer playground'
 * There is a sort of duality in what developers say drive them to maintain FLOSS projects.
     1. On one hand, developing for people and receiving appraisal and positive experiences seem to be very important as also suggested by previous studies.
-    2. However, on the other hand the developers seem to hold onto the fact that in the end they are developing primarily for themselves.
+    2. On the other hand the developers seem to hold onto the fact that in the end they are developing primarily for themselves.
-* Raw user numbers are less motivational than having fun and learning.
+* Raw user numbers are less motivational than having fun and learning while having more naunced interaction with your co-contributors or users.
     * This raises the question if user adoption is even a goal of FLOSS software.
 In any case it is a discussion worth having in your project.
 Are you trying to get a large user base?
 What motivates you?
     * This is also affected by the project specifics.
-Some software is inherently more specialized than others (the Blender project is for instance a very specialized piece of software, which drastically changes their UX considerations)
+Some software is inherently more specialized than others (for example, the Blender project is a very specialized piece of software, which drastically changes their UX considerations)
 * The design discipline seems to automatically be at a disadvantage in FLOSS as most who join FLOSS projects do so to fix, in code, some issue they themselves are dealing with.
 Design proposals are a totally different type of inquiry and often cannot be boiled down to a single button or 'fix'.

 ---

-## Resource and Project Management
+## 2. Resource and Project Management

 ### Roles and skill sets